Tab3r/mytravalous/README.md

 > Using the motto: "Coding, and refactoring.
 Coding and refactoring!!!"

 In constant development, learning new concepts, and tools.

+Something is wrong?
+Something could be resolved in better way?... you are right!
+This is a test lab :)

 ## What?